 In particular, part-time students who are lone parents are encouraged to apply as additional funding has been made available to support this group.
 The Student Assistance Fund is managed by the Higher Education Authority on behalf of the Department of Education and Skills.

 Interested in studying part-time at NCI?
 Register for an upcoming information event to learn more about our Business, Computing, Psychology and Education courses.

 NCI offers a range of supports for students with disabilities including assistive technology, one-to-one learning support and additional library allowances.
 The first step is to reach out to our Disability Officer, Karen Mooney, who will be able to assess your educational needs and align supportive measures with your requirements.

 In terms of financial support, the Fund for Student with Disabilities aims to ensure students can fully participate in their academic programmes and are not at a disadvantage.
 Part-time students who are studying an undergraduate or postgraduate course for less than one-year in duration are eligible to apply for this assistance.

 We are delighted to have the opportunity to offer a number of funded courses through Springboard+ and the Human Capital Initiative (HCI).
 Funded by the Government of Ireland and the European Union, you can study one of these courses for free if you are currently unemployed or for a massively reduced cost of just 10% of the course fee if you are in employment.

 These initiatives address skills shortages in the workforce meaning they can be the link that helps you transition into a career with higher earning potential and vast employment opportunities.
-Starting in September 2022, you can join a technology course in the follows areas; Data Analytics, Cybersecurity, Software Development, Blockchain, Artificial Intelligence or Web Development at NCI.
+Starting in September 2023, you can join a technology course in the following areas; Data Analytics, Cybersecurity, Software Development, Blockchain, Artificial Intelligence or Web Development at NCI.